misiektoja/lastfm_monitor/docs/usage.md

 You can also configure the retry timeout used when confirming transient changes or errors via `FRIENDS_RETRY_INTERVAL` configuration option or `--friends-retry-interval` flag.

+When the check keeps failing, for example because Last.fm blocks or breaks the pages this feature reads, the retry timeout doubles after each failed attempt until it reaches `FRIENDS_CHECK_INTERVAL`.
+A short outage is still retried quickly, while an outage lasting hours settles at the normal check interval instead of retrying every `FRIENDS_RETRY_INTERVAL` seconds.
+The failure is reported once it reaches the `FRIENDS_CHANGE_COUNTER` threshold and then at most once an hour until it clears.

 <a id="liveness-reminder"></a>
 ### Liveness Reminder